d1sc0/hellostu-astro/src/content/posts/4--wk1-be-more-like-robbie.md

 pubDate: 2019-03-15
 description: 'the first of some very occassional weeknotes'
 postImage:
-  src: '/post_images/robot-unsplash.jpg'
+  src: '/post_images/4-kermit-robbie.jpg'
-  alt: 'toy robot'
+  alt: 'kermit the frog at the typewriter'
 tags: ['weeknotes']
 ---